 Odor: Bosse can have a distinct, cedar-like odor while being worked.

-Pricing/Availability: Occasionally available in the United States—usually in veneer form—prices for Bosse will depend greatly on grain patterning and intensity.
+Pricing/Availability: Usually available as figured veneer.
+Prices for Bosse will depend greatly on grain patterning and intensity.
 Overall, expect prices to be very high for strongly figured pieces of quilted or pommele veneer, with curly figure or weaker patterns in the mid to upper price range for an imported veneer.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as vulnerable due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range.